tinywrkb/org.freedesktop.Platform.VulkanLayer.GameScope/README.md

 # GameScope Flatpak extension for the Freedesktop runtime

-With this Flatpak packaging of [GameScope](https://github.com/Plagman/gamescope) it's possible to run an existing Flatpak application through the GameScope compositor without needing to bundle GameScope with application or make any change to the existing packaging.
+With this Flatpak packaging of [GameScope](https://github.com/Plagman/gamescope) it's possible to run an existing Flatpak application through the GameScope compositor without needing to bundle GameScope with the application or make any change to the existing packaging of the application.

 ## Why